Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/terraforged-mechanic-enhancement-suggestion.md

 name: "[TerraForged] Mechanic/Enhancement Suggestion"
 about: This template is for mechanic/enhancement suggestions for TerraForged.
 title: ''
-labels: TerraForged, Survival, Mechanic/Enhancement, Suggestion
+labels: Suggestion, Survival, TerraForged
-assignees: HIPPOKLEIDES, CreativeRealms, dags-, Monsterfisch
+assignees: dags-, Monsterfisch, HIPPOKLEIDES, CreativeRealms

 ---